 For a difficult question that can be solved in 45 to 60 minutes

 Tags are words or phrases that help with searchability and organization of your questions.
-You can add the existing tags or create new tags.
-When you later generate candidate reports, these tags help in generating performance graphs based on these tags.
+You can add the existing tags or create new tags and set the difficulty level for your Question by associating the tags as Easy, Medium or Hard.
+Alternatively, associate custom Tags to identify your Question by its complexity or levels.

 A good problem statement should comprise a clear and detailed problem description.